joematthews/extreme-angular/README.md

 ![Meme showing Iron Man wearing the Nano Gauntlet before saving Earth.
 The caption reads, 'WHEN YOU FINALLY GET ALL THE DEV TOOLS TO WORK TOGETHER'](https://github.com/user-attachments/assets/1a2cbde4-45dc-4c10-920a-5a238e19f59b)

-Extreme Angular is pre-configured with a strict and opinionated set of development tools—including TypeScript, ESLint, Prettier, Stylelint, and CSpell—to enforce best practices, ensure consistent code quality, and promote accessibility while remaining fully compatible with the [official Angular documentation](https://angular.dev/overview).
+Extreme Angular is pre-configured with a strict and opinionated set of development tools that enforce best practices, ensure consistent code quality, and promote accessibility while remaining fully compatible with the [official Angular documentation](https://angular.dev/overview).

 However, Extreme Angular is not a fully-featured dashboard or a component library.
 It contains no custom application logic, components, or complex modifications.
 Instead, it offers a clean, strict base for your Angular project.